Prebiotic formulation might improve outcomes for children with inflammatory bowel disease.

 What is IBD?

-Inflammatory bowel disease is an umbrella term for a group of disorders that cause inflammation and ulceration of the gastrointestinal tract.
+Inflammatory bowel disease is an umbrella term for a group of disorders that involve inflammation and ulceration of the gastrointestinal tract.
 Affecting both males and females, the main forms of IBD are Crohn's disease (CD) and ulcerative colitis (UC).

 Symptoms of IBD can include diarrhea, fatigue, fever, weight loss and stomach pain.
 Over time, other areas of the body besides the digestive tract can become involved.
 Some individuals with IBD develop arthritis, skin disease, mouth sores, eye problems, osteoporosis (bone density loss), kidney stones, gallstones and additional complications.